brianbutler08/Election_Analysis/README.md

 - Voter Turnout by County

-Since the borders of this Congressional district cover a wide area, there were votes from residents from three different counties.
-The number (and percentage) of ballots cast in each county was 306,055 in Denver (82.8%), 38,855 (10.5%) in Jefferson and 24,801 (6.7%) in Arapahoe.
+Since the borders of this Congressional district cover a wide area, there were votes from residents of three different counties.
+The number (and percentage) of ballots cast in each county was 306,055 (82.8%) in Denver, 38,855 (10.5%) in Jefferson and 24,801 (6.7%) in Arapahoe.

 - County With the Largest Voter Turnout